Quantum computing explained: harnessing particle physics to work faster

 A typical laptop has bits, and each bit [is either] 0 or one.
 A quantum computer has quantum bits.
 Those are created from quantum particles that may be 0, one, or some sort of state in among – [in other words, they can have both values] at the identical time.

-So a quantum bit is crafted from a solid particle?
+So, is a quantum bit crafted from a solid particle?

 How does this help with computing?